Microphone blocker

+A microphone blocker is an adapter designed to prevent eavesdropping.
+There are two types: active blockers which conduct an electrical signal, and inactive ones which do not.

 Smartphone incompatibility

 Microphone blockers, including commercial microphone blockers with an integrated circuit marketed to provide "extra security", are not useful for smartphones because it is controlled entirely by software.
 It can be demonstrated by connecting a microphone blocker to a smartphone, and make a phone call with speaker mode which will also active the internal microphone.

 However, although they would work, there are further problems: